TUGS: Physics-based Compact Representation of Underwater Scenes by Tensorized Gaussian: Abstract

 \section{Abstract}

-Underwater 3D scene reconstruction is crucial for underwater robotic perception and navigation.
-However, the task is significantly challenged by the complex interplay between light propagation, water medium, and object surfaces, with existing methods unable to model their interactions accurately.
-Additionally, expensive training and rendering costs limit their practical application in underwater robotic systems.
-Therefore, we propose Tensorized Underwater Gaussian Splatting (\methodName), which can effectively solve the modeling challenges of the complex interactions between object geometries and water media while achieving significant parameter reduction. \methodName~employs lightweight tensorized higher-order Gaussians with a physics-based underwater Adaptive Medium Estimation (AME) module, enabling accurate simulation of both light attenuation and backscatter effects in underwater environments.
-Compared to other NeRF-based and GS-based methods designed for underwater, \methodName~is able to render high-quality underwater images with faster rendering speeds and less memory usage.
-Extensive experiments on real-world underwater datasets have demonstrated that \methodName~can efficiently achieve superior reconstruction quality using a limited number of parameters, making it particularly suitable for memory-constrained underwater UAV applications.
+Underwater 3D scene reconstruction is crucial for multimedia applications in adverse environments, such as underwater robotic perception and navigation.
+However, the complexity of interactions between light propagation, water medium, and object surfaces poses significant difficulties for existing methods in accurately simulating their interplay.
+Additionally, expensive training and rendering costs limit their practical application.
+Therefore, we propose Tensorized Underwater Gaussian Splatting (\methodName), a compact underwater 3D representation based on physical modeling of complex underwater light fields. \methodName~ includes a physics-based underwater Adaptive Medium Estimation (AME) module, enabling accurate simulation of both light attenuation and backscatter effects in underwater environments, and introduces Tensorized Densification Strategies (TDS) to efficiently refine the tensorized representation during optimization. \methodName~is able to render high-quality underwater images with faster rendering speeds and less memory usage.
+Extensive experiments on real-world underwater datasets have demonstrated that \methodName~can efficiently achieve superior reconstruction quality using a limited number of parameters.
+The code is available at \url{https://liamlian0727.github.io/TUGS}